Music

 We want our children to leave Great Missenden with an enjoyment and a love of music.
 All children at our school will have experienced taking part in live performances to an audience; giving them increased confidence to speak and perform in public.
 We hope that they will take this knowledge and their musical experiences with them into year 7 where they can continue to build upon the skills they have learned as they progress through their secondary education.

-Clubs and Concerts for the Summer Term 2024
+Clubs and Concerts for the Autumn Term 2024

 Concerts: